jessicajhassibi/Bachelor-Thesis/README.md

 Code for my bachelor's thesis.

 Performs NLP analysis and binary classification over the wikipedia articles of two wikipedia lists. \
-The code is generic! \
+The code is generic in most parts! \
 You can suit it to your problem by changing the groups.ini file and placing your lists urls and the wiki categories you are looking for there.

 My two lists/ classes are: